 Podcast with Assoc.
 Prof. Peggy Kern

-Dr Peggy Kern who is an Associate Professor at the Centre for Positive Psychology at the University of Melbourne’s Graduate School of Education.
-Her research is collaborative in nature and draws on a variety of methodologies to examine questions around who thrives in life and why.
-She is the world’s leading researcher on measuring wellbeing using the PERMAH pillars, and has published 2 books and over 80 peer-reviewed articles and chapters.
+Dr. Peggy Kern is an associate professor at the Centre for Positive Psychology at the University of Melbourne’s graduate school of education.
+Peggy’s research is collaborative in nature and draws on a variety of methodologies to examine questions around who thrives in life and why.
+Including understanding and measuring healthy functioning, identifying individual and social factors impacting life trajectories and systems informed approaches to wellbeing.
+She’s published three books and over 85 peer-reviewed articles and chapters.

 Connect with Peggy Kern:

 - [02:45] – Peggy shares her latest research findings on how workplaces can help workers to care for their wellbeing.

 - [11:03] – Peggy explains what research over the last two weeks has found about the impact of COVID-19 and the sudden economic downturn is having on workers’ wellbeing and performance.

 - [15:28] – Peggy provides insights into why some workers are thriving even though they are experiencing high levels of worry and anxiety at the moment.

 - [18:19] – Peggy offers tips to help workers thrive even in the face of struggle and how this may shift over time.

 - [22:28] – Peggy explains why as workers grieve through the changes that are happening that workplaces and leaders can make it ok to talk about the struggles they are experiencing.

 - [24:04] – Peggy offers guidance for HR teams are why to focus their resources and efforts during this unpredictable time to support workers’ wellbeing.

 - [27:25] – Peggy enters the lightning round